Lost Pet Search Techniques

 - Use Social Media to your advantage.
 Pictures of your pet and contact information like email or telephone number is key in your post.
 Ask people to share to bring your pet home.
 Pay for a Facebook ad.
 It’s worked!
 Try creating a page devoted to bringing your pet back home.

 - Live in Michigan?
 Make sure to post on For the Love of Louie Facebook page and make sure to check reply comments.
+And of course look through posts to see if someone has posted a found post.
 This is where most rescues are going to post and check when a dog comes in: https://www.facebook.com/For-the-Love-of-Louie-Michigan-Lost-Pet-Lookers-264553563570926/

 From Bill Bradley, a gentleman who searched for his cat and found her after many weeks.